rust-lang/cargo/src/doc/src/reference/overriding-dependencies.md

 patched with a crate version that already exists in the source, then the source's original crate is replaced.

+Cargo only looks at the patch settings in the `Cargo.toml` manifest at the root of the workspace.
+Patch settings defined in dependencies will be ignored.

 ### The `[replace]` section

 > **Note**: `[replace]` is deprecated.
 You should use the